pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 ####  Validation of Placement Rules in CREATE TABLE

 * Are there risks to logical restore if creating a table with a non-existent `PLACEMENT POLICY` fails?
-This is the current proposal, but a workaround has been added with `PLACEMENT_CHECKS=0`.
+This is the current proposal, but a workaround has been added with `SET PLACEMENT_CHECKS=0`.
 This will need support to be added to dumpers to work correctly, but is likely a helpful safety feature to prevent non-compliance when reimporting data.

 ## Changelog